Labudovo okno

-Labudovo okno (Лабудово окно) is a special nature reserve and a Ramsar site in Serbia.
+Labudovo okno (Лабудово окно) is a special nature reserve and a Ramsar treaty designated wetland of international importance in Serbia.

 Location

 Labudovo okno is located 75 km east of Belgrade.
 It is situated along the Danube from the ada of Žilava to the Serbian-Romanian border.
 Except for the small patch of the Danube's right bank which is in Central Serbia, all of the reserve is located in the province of Vojvodina, in the municipalities of Kovin and Bela Crkva.
-It also marks the border between the regions of Banat on the north and Braničevo on the south.
+It also marks the border between the regions of Banat in the north and Braničevo in the south.

-The name, Labudovo okno, in Serbian literally means "swan's (mine) shaft" or more colloquially, "swan's basin".
+The name "Labudovo okno" in Serbian literally means "swan's (mine) shaft" or more colloquially, "swan's basin".

 Geography

-Labudovo okno is situated in the southern rim of the Pannonian Plain, between the Deliblatska peščara on the north and the Danube's section of Ram Lake in the south.
+Labudovo okno is situated on the southern rim of the Pannonian Plain, between the Deliblatska peščara in the north and the Danube's section of Ram Lake in the south.
 It developed when hydroelectrical plant Đerdap I began to fill its reservoir in the late 1960s, due to the backwater of the Danube so the water flooded surrounding plains.
 The area of the Deliblatska peščara, which is the major sandplain, is arid and has no springs or creeks but in the alluvial plains of the Danube underground water forms permanent ponds in the hollows made by the wind in the sand.
 During the high water levels or floods, those ponds merge into larger lakes but also connect themselves to the Danube.

 The reserve includes the flow of the Danube and the floodplains along the Danube's banks, including the flooded mouths of the rivers Karaš (with its upstream meanders) and Nera so as the Danube's arm of "Dunavče", swamps of "Dubovački rit" and "Zatonsjki rit", plains of "Stevanove ravnice" and the adas of Žilava, Čibuklija and Zavojska ada.

 Other features are the sections "Đurica", "Stevanova ravnica", "Mala ravnica", "Vić" and the Dubovac Island (Dubovačka ada).
 The northern, Banat banks are partially made of loess and at some points almost vertical.
 They are pierced like a "sieve" with the birds' nests.
 At the widening section where the rivers of Karaš and Nera flow into the Danube, the Danube is almost 5 km wide.
 The entire wetland covers over 50 km2.